Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

     - There’s a dissociation between remembering the experience of learning (declarative) and the actual learned information (nondeclarative).
     - Previously, it had been thought that memory couldn’t be separated from perceptual and intellectual functions.
 H.M., however, reveals that memory is distinct from these processes.
 - Growing evidence suggests that long-term memories can be partially dissociated from one another, as expressed in their differential sensitivity to brain damage.
-- Dementia: an umbrella term for the loss of cognitive function in different domains beyond what’s expected in normal aging.
+- *Dementia*: an umbrella term for the loss of cognitive function in different domains beyond what’s expected in normal aging.
 ![Figure 9.2](figure9-2.png)
 - Sensory memory is like a sort of echo in your head, the stimulus repeats weakly after the initial stimulation.
 - There are different types of sensory memory for each sense
-    - Echoic: auditory.
+    - *Echoic*: auditory.
-    - Iconic: vision.
+    - *Iconic*: vision.
 - Sensory memories are stored in the sensory structures as a short-lived neural trace but they have a relatively high capacity.
 - In short-term memory, information can be lost by decay or interference.
 - A key question in the study of memory is whether memories have to be encoded in short-term memory before being stored in long-term memory.